 - History – History, church history, and elements of the fine arts as they impact history are all studied along with geography.

-- A review of the most recent booklist may provide helpful.
+- A review of a booklist may provide helpful.

 Student Shepherding Program

 In addition, Dialectic School students participate in the Dialectic Shepherding Program.
 Shepherds play a mentoring role to younger students helping with morning opening and attendance.
 Following classes, the shepherd teams are in charge of the complete tear down, re-set and cleaning of our host facility as they learn and exhibit traits of both stewardship and servanthood.
 Shepherds also meet once monthly for a Service Day which provides students with a day of service.

 Families with up and coming dialectic students might want to review the Student Readiness document to gauge their student’s readiness.

 For a better understanding of the student, parent/teacher, and TMS teacher/tutor relationship in the dialectic school, please review the Parent and Student Expectations document.